 Students interested in applying for this scholarship are advised that the Rhodes Trust requires that the following statement be included on their personal essay in their application: "I attest that this essay is my own work and is wholly truthful.
 Neither it nor any earlier draft has been edited by anyone other than me, nor has anyone else reviewed it to provide me with suggestions to improve it.
 I understand that any such editing or review would disqualify my application."
 We refer you to the Rhodes Trust's website information on this rule.
 For more information on the scholarship, please see the national website for the Rhodes Trust.

-Campus deadline for KU nomination: late April.
+Campus deadline for KU nomination: May 2021.
 National deadline for KU nominees: late September.

 Students who wish to apply for the Rhodes Global Scholarship apply on an earlier timeline and should contact Dr. Wallen as soon as possible.